Promoting Wellbeing in the Workplace

 Top 5 Tips to boost mental health and wellbeing

-Employers could save a significant percentage of these costs if simple steps to improve the management of mental health are implemented.
-This should include prevention and early identification of problems.
+Employers could save significant costs, as a result of implementing some simple steps to improve the management of mental health.
+Most importantly, this should include prevention as well as early identification of problems.

-Taking action to promote mental health and wellbeing among employees makes excellent business sense, by providing better support to anyone experiencing distress and supporting those who need time off to come back to work.
-The cost to organisations of neglecting mental anguish at work is too high to be ignored any longer.
+Taking action to promote mental health and wellbeing makes excellent business sense.
+As a result of providing better support, then absenteeism and increased productivity can be improved.
+Understandably, the cost to organisations of neglecting mental anguish at work is too high to be ignored.

 Would you like to learn more about EFT?